-Sometimes when you get your period, it is not uncommon to get certain symptoms – such as cravings and bloatedness.
-Don’t worry, these are not serious but do watch your intake of sugar!
-Do read on to find out why you get these symptoms and what you can do to counter it.
+Sometimes when you get your period, it is not uncommon to get certain symptoms such as sugar cravings and bloated-ness.

-Why do I get sweet cravings when I am having my period and what can I do about it?
+Why do I get sweet sugar cravings?
+What does it mean and what can I do about it?

 Your estrogen is plunging at this time, dear.
 To add to that, stress (high cortisol levels – the stress hormone) and your bad moods (low serotonin levels – the happy hormone) may intensify your cravings.

 Giving in to your sugar cravings every time is a sure fire way of ruining your body.
 This is because your brain runs on glucose, which comes from the food you eat.
 Eating food with added sugar or refined carbohydrates causes your blood sugar to spike – that is, it rises to very high levels before plunging down, much like a roller coaster – and your brain interprets this as a sign to eat.
 It doesn’t matter that you have just drank a Starbucks Frappe an hour ago – you’re hungry, and you crave for more food.

 One of the keys of managing your cravings is to achieve a stable blood glucose level through the day.
 This can be done by eating more complex carbohydrates (the slow release of glucose into your bloodstream helps regulate your sugar levels) and fibre.
 These foods are known as low GI foods (see more low GI food examples here).